-Table 3-4 Summary of Procedure for Configuring EISA Bus (EISA Options Only)
+Table 3-3 Summary of Procedure for Configuring EISA Bus (EISA Options Only)

-, , , , , , , , , , , , , , , , , , , , Step Explanation Install EISA option.
+Step Explanation Install EISA option.
 Use the instructions provided with the EISA option.
-Power up the system and run ECU.
-If the ECU locates the required CFG configuration files, it displays the main menu.
-The CFG file for the option may reside on a configuration diskette packaged with the option or may be included on the system configuration diskette.
-Note It is not necessary to run Step 2 of the ECU, Add or Remove Boards.
+Power up the system and run ECU. • Note It is not necessary to run Step 2 of the ECU, Add or Remove Boards.
 (EISA boards are recognized and configured automatically.)
 View or edit details (optional).
 The View or Edit Details ECU option is used to change user-selectable settings or to change the resources allocated for these functions (IRQs, DMA channels, I/O ports, and so on).
 This step is not required when you are using the board's default settings.
 Save your configuration.
 The Save and Exit ECU option saves your configuration information to the system's nonvolatile memory.
 Return to the SRM console (DEC OSF/1 and OpenVMS systems only) and restart the system.
 Refer to step 4 of the previous section for operating-system-specific instructions.